Square-weighted zero-sum constants: when is an odd square

-From Proposition \ref{seq} we see that the image of the sequence $(u^{(q)},v^{(q)})$ under the map $f_{q^r,\,q}$ does not have any $Q_q$-weighted zero-sum subsequence.
-As $m$ is the largest squarefree divisor of $n$, it follows that $m^{(q)}=q\,w$ where $w\in U(q^r)$.
-It follows that the sequence $S^{(q)}$ in $\Z_{q^r}$ is of the form as in the statement of Lemma \ref{lbee}.
-As $n$ is a square, we see that $r\geq 2$ is even.
-So by Lemma \ref{lbee} we arrive at the contradiction that the sequence $S^{(q)}$ does not have any $S(q^r)^*$-weighted zero-sum subsequence.
+The image of the sequence $(u^{(p)},v^{(p)})$ under $f_{p^r,\,p}$ does not have any $Q_p$-weighted zero-sum subsequence.
+As $m$ is the largest squarefree divisor of $n$, it follows that $m^{(p)}=p\,w$ where $w\in U(p^r)$.
+It follows that $S^{(p)}$ is a sequence in $\mathbb Z_{p^r}$ which has the form as in the statement of Lemma \ref{lbee}.
+As $n$ is a square, we see that $r$ is a non-zero even number.
+So by Lemma \ref{lbee} we arrive at the contradiction that the sequence $S^{(p)}$ does not have any $S(p^r)$-weighted zero-sum subsequence.
+Hence, our claim must be true. \end{proof}

-Thus, we see that the sequence $S$ does not have any $S(n)^*$-weighted zero-sum subsequence.
-Hence, we get that $D_{S(n)^*}\geq 5$. \end{proof}